shuuryou/tandemcollabo/README.md

 Tandem Collabo is released under the Server Side Public License (SSPL).
 Utilizing this project within your website or service mandates that your entire source code, inclusive of all software, APIs, and dependencies necessary for running your service, be disclosed under the SSPL.

-To preserve the uniqueness of Tandem Collabo, I kindly request that additional public instances not be created.
-However, private use for you and your friends is acceptable, because I would probably never notice.
+Private use for you and your friends is acceptable, because I would probably never notice.

-Feel free to link to the official Tandem Collabo instance at https://tandem.lima.zone/ from your website without restriction.

 ## Help Wanted